Madurai Maqbara: Overview

+Biography of the saints

-Meer Ahamed Ibrahim (Periya Hazrat)
+Meer Ahamed Ibrahim

-The birth of Periya Hazrat was a miracle.
-Hazrat’s father Moulana Mir ni’amatullah was not blessed with a child for many years after His marriage.
-One day His wife had a dream.
-Sultan Syed Ibrahim Shahid badusha of Erwadi appeared and asked her to come to erwadi for ziyarat to have an offspring.
+Meer Ahamed Ibrahim, born as Periya Hazrat, was said to be a miracle.
+Hazrat’s father Moulana Mir ni’amatullah did not have a child for many years after his marriage.
+One day his wife had a dream.
+Sultan Syed Ibrahim Shahid badusha of Erwadi appeared and asked her to come to Erwadi for ziyarat to have offspring.
 Moulana Meer Ahmedh Ibrahim was born three years later with the blessings of Sulthan Syed Ibrahim shaheed.

-Meer Ahamed Ibrahim left his home for a madarasa to pursue education.
-He was among the slow learners in his class.
+Meer Ahamed Ibrahim left his home for a madarasa to pursue education; however, he was among the slow learners in his class.
 One day his teacher scolded him for being a poor student.
-The teacher also insisted Meer Ahmad Ibrahim to leave the madarasa the very next morning, as the teacher found him unfit.
+The teacher also insisted Meer Ahmad Ibrahim leave the madrassa the very next morning, as the teacher found him unfit.
 Periya Hazrat was very sad about this and was worried what could he do after going home.
 He went to bed with deep sadness after praying to Allah.

 That night Periya Hazrat had a dream.
 A mass of people were running, and Periya Hazrat asked where they were going.
 People replied as they are going to see Allah's Tajalli.
 Periya Hazrat joined them.
 When they reached a place, at the top of a small hill, Allah's Tajalli was glittering very gloriously and everyone there enjoyed it.
 A voice came toward Moulana Meer Ahamed Ibrahim saying what you wished for is given.
 It was early morning and time for Fajr prayers when Hazrat woke up.
 Now Periya Hazrat’s teacher asked him again to leave the madharasa.
 He added, "Yesterday I told you to go, because you were unfit to learn, but today I need you to leave the madarasa as I am not qualified enough to teach you."
 This is how Moulana Meer Ahamed Ibrahim became educated.